 The Epabo pillow is made from chemical-free material and comes with a hypoallergenic pillowcase, made from polyester/rayon blend.

-Furthermore, the ergonomic design is contoured to align and offer support for your back, shoulder and neck.
+Furthermore, the ergonomic design is contoured to align and offer support for your back, shoulder, head and neck.

 Some users found the pillow too firm while others noted that it was not effective for side sleepers, despite being advertised as such.

 However, if you suffer from pinched nerves and have sensitive skin this might be a good pick since it is chemical-free and comes with a hypoallergenic pillowcase.

 Pros: Comes with removable foam, chemical-free material, hypoallergenic case

 Cons: Too firm, doesn’t suit all sleeping positions as it’s uncomfortable for some side sleepers